rohit0839/Blogging-Website/README.md

 # Blogging-Website
-Building a blogging application with login/register using Flask performing CRUD operations.
+Building a blogging application with login/register using Flask WebApp performing CRUD operations.

 <hr>